justinmelnick/justinmelnick.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
 I am a Ph.D. candidate in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.
+I am on the 2025-2026 academic job market.

 I write on international politics and political economy, with a methodological emphasis on game-theoretic and causal inference tools.
 In particular, I study the role of information and uncertainty in leaders’ incentives to supply global public goods as well as the effects of domestic politics on international relations, each with applications to climate change cooperation.